-Using C#: It is much faster to write code in C# than C++, especially since its what I am primarily using in my day job.
+Using C#: It is much faster to write code in C# than C++, especially since it's what I primarily use in my day job.

-- Working with web IDE is a bit clunky but on the forums, I found a google chrome plugin that allowed me to sync a local file to the web IDE.
-This allowed me to work in Visual Studio which made for much faster workflow.
+- Working with web IDE is a bit clunky, but on the forums, I found a google chrome plugin that allowed me to sync a local file to the web IDE.
+This allowed me to work in Visual Studio, which made for a much faster workflow.
 The plugin can be found here.

-- I already knew I needed some kind of utility which allowed me to combine multiple files into a single c# file which codingame requires.
-Unfortunately, I couldnt use the existing one I had and had to write a new one.
+- I already knew I needed some kind of utility that allowed me to combine multiple files into a single c# file which codingame requires.
+Unfortunately, I couldn't use the existing one I had and had to write a new one.
 (See What Went Wrong)

-- From earlier contests, I had a python script to help download the game data, parse it and put it into a text file which would be consumed by my program.
-This allowed me to step through and debug the AI when I could see that my AI was failing to win because of some bug instead of just rely on the stderr stream.
-Unfortunately, I couldn’t use it as is and had to modify it.
+- From earlier contests, I had a python script to help download the game data, parse it and put it into a text file consumed by my program.
+This allowed me to step through and debug the AI to see that my AI was failing to win because of some bug instead of just relying on the stderr stream.
+Unfortunately, I couldn't use it as is and had to modify it.
 (See What Went Wrong)

 I tackled the simplest things first to make progress.
 I was able to reach Wood 1 just by having an algorithm that avoided crashing.

-I isolated the IO into a separate class and made it so that every time I was reading anything from stdin it was outputted to the error stream.
+I isolated the IO into a separate class.
+I made it so that every time I was reading anything from stdin, it was outputted to the error stream.

-I had a few global constants which allowed me to do things like enabling/disabling logging with a single line change.
+I had a few global constants, which allowed me to enable/disable logging with a single line change.

-- For all my previous contests I had use C++, but this time I used C# which meant that I had to rewrite a lot of my existing tooling.
+- For all my previous contests, I had used C++, but this time I used C#, which meant that I had to rewrite a lot of my existing tooling.

-- I did not write any tests which made it difficult to have confidence that I was not breaking things as I was refactoring and modifying the algorithm.
+- I did not write any tests, making it challenging to have confidence that I was not breaking things as I was refactoring and modifying the algorithm.

 - I did not get to spend as much time as I would have liked on this.
-With work and other personal commitments, I was only able to spend a few hours on the problem.
+With work and other personal commitments, I could only spend a few hours on the problem.

-- Even though this a 1-month competition, I started only in the last 2 weeks.
+- Even though this is a 1-month competition, I started only in the last 2 weeks.

-- I did not write the code in a way that I could easily merge it back to master.
+- I did not write the code so that I could easily merge it back to master.

 - Not change my language of choice because it invalidates all the tooling I have.